 Rosie joined our family in February 2014.

-Rosie can often be found snoozing on her bed at the Taroona hospital, ready to offer moral support to our patients or say ‘Hi’ to our visiting clients.
-She adores any form of attention and is quick to remind the staff when she has not had her daily quota of snuggles!
+Rosie could often be found snoozing on her bed at the Taroona hospital, ready to offer moral support to our patients or say ‘Hi’ to our visiting clients.
+She adored any form of attention and was quick to remind the staff when she had not had her daily quota of snuggles!
 She is the perfect clinic mascot!

 Sadly, beautiful nurse Rosie passed away at the end of 2020 after a long, wonderful life with the Wicks family.